01What is a virtual career fair?

 05How does a virtual career fair work?

 Virtual career fairs run the gamut.
-They might just be simple websites with lists of employer/exhibitors with links to their websites/booths.
-However, some feature elaborate virtual environments set to look like a real-world career fair with a map of a fictional convention center and links to company pages that feature graphics of booths, etc. These often have chat rooms and video presentations.
+They might just be simple websites with lists of employers and links to their websites or "booths."
+However, some feature elaborate virtual environments set to look like a real-world career fair with a map of a fictional convention center and links to company pages that feature graphics of booths.
+These often have chat rooms and video presentations.

 Like a non-virtual career fair, you will likely register upon entering, uploading a resume and often filling out a questionnaire about your interests and experience.
 The career fair may generate a list of employers that match your skills.
 You may use that list or browse the companies.
 Most virtual career fairs have a way to search the participating companies’ job openings, either all together or at each company’s booth.
 At each company’s booth, there may be an opportunity for personal contact, such as a chat room, or you may be able to leave your resume or email the company.